 Before looking further into the details and deciding which streaming subscription is worth paying for, you'll want to understand how these services work.
 And you'll want to know how you can work them to maximize the selection of content and get the best value.
 Here are the strategies you need to know about:

 • Sign up for free trials.
-Most streaming services have a free trial, typically lasting 7 days, but sometimes a full month.
+For a long time, most streaming services offered a free trial, typically lasting 7 days, but sometimes a full month.
 But in 2020, several services began getting rid of their free trials.
 If there's no free trial, there may be an introductory membership discount.
-Either way, the smartest strategy is to sign up when you know you’ll have plenty of time on your hands to binge shows and test the service out.
+Either way, the smartest strategy is to sign up when you know you'll have plenty of time on your hands to binge shows and test the service out.
 (The coronavirus quarantine has been probably the best time ever to try out streaming providers.)
-Just remember that if you decide you don’t want to become a paying subscriber, you must cancel before the free trial ends.
-Miss the deadline, and you’ll be charged automatically.
+Just remember that if you decide you don't want to become a paying subscriber, you must cancel before the free trial ends.
+Miss the deadline, and you'll be charged automatically.

 • Mix and match subscriptions.
 While one service may be enough if you're a casual streamer, many people wind up subscribing to multiple streaming sites at the same time so they don't miss out.
 Every service has its exclusives — "The Mandalorian" and "Hamilton" on Disney Plus, "Tiger King" on Netflix, "Game of Thrones" on HBO — as well as movies and shows you can find in several different places.
 The trick is to subscribe to the services that have the perfect mix of programming to keep everyone in your household entertained, without going overboard to the point where you're paying more per month than a traditional cable bundle.